My favourite villages and small towns in France

 Ardèche

 This department is the 47th most expensive in France, at 1820 euros per m2.
-Research is still required for the following:
+Unfortunately none of the Beaux Villages I researched were suitable, being too small or remote.
+I have not yet completed my research here.

 Ardennes

 Ardennes is the ninth cheapest department in France at €1120 per m2.
+I have completed my research here.
 There are 449 communes in Ardennes of which less than 70 were the right size.
 Many of these are set on meanders of the River Meuse and therefore have a fantastic outlook with beautiful landscapes as their backdrop, but disappointingly, it was difficult to find any towns or villages that I would want to live in.
+This department is the 88th most expensive in France, at 1120 euros per m2.

 Ariège

 Ariège ties with Vienne as the 21st and 22nd cheapest departments in France at €13i0 per m2.
 Settlements are few and far between, and sadly I have not found any suitable villages or small towns to include in this list.
-Saint-Lizier is probably the closest, but I don't feel that it would quite meet my needs.
+I have not yet completed my research here.

 Aube